Description of the historic environment

 schedule of monuments.

-Second World War defences.
-In between is a wider range of monuments
+War defences.
+In between is a wider range of monuments of all

-of all types, including: prehistoric chambered cairns, Roman forts,
+types, including prehistoric chambered cairns, Roman forts, early

 Information on scheduled monuments and GIS maps of scheduled

-areas are available from the Historic Scotland data
+areas is available from the Historic Scotland data

 the inventory of gardens and designed landscapes in Scotland,